anilmainali/ZAPTEST/README.md

 4. API Script-Less
 5. LOAD

-Since I am not comfortable with coding and was always hesitent to learn about automation.
-I had an assumption that we need to be master in coding inorder to start the career in automation.
+Since I am not comfortable with coding and was always hesitant to learn about automation, I had an assumption that we need to be a master in coding to start my career in automation.

-Finally, ZAPTEST proved it wrong and they have introduced a tool for everyone.Anybody can do automation provided you have coding experience or not.
-For the coders they have UI Scripted and for non coders they have UI Script-Less.
+Finally, ZAPTEST proved it wrong, and they have introduced a tool for everyone.
+Anybody can do automation provided you have coding experience or not.
+For the coders, they have UI Scripted, and for non-coders, they have UI Script-Less.

-btw- you need to know JavaScript and  for coders.
+Btw- you need to know JavaScript and for coders.

-Now, let us start learning the ZAPTEST Tool by using UI Script-Less approach.
-Let us follow the above tutiors.
+Now, let us start learning the ZAPTEST Tool by using the UI Script-Less approach.
+Let us follow the above tutorials.

 ## UI Script-Less Tutorials